kvbc/graph/README.md

 That's quite unprofessional of me to say, but sorry if it doesn't build correctly (if at all).
 I'm quite new to premake and in general making the build process easier.
-As a side note, it works flawlessly on Windows and Ubuntu.
+It works flawlessly on Windows and Ubuntu.

 # Prerequisites